Elm Brook Park and Hopkinton Lake Recreational Trails

 Description

-Elm Brook Park offers picnic areas, baseball fields, bathrooms, public swimming and several paved and gravel paths to explore in the immediate facility.
-Beyond the park, a snowmobile trail, open to bikes and hikers in the summer, extends for 20 miles.
+Elm Brook Park offers picnic areas, baseball fields, bathrooms, public swimming, and several paved and gravel paths to explore within the facility.
+The park is only open on weekends, which limits access during the week.
+Beyond the park, a snowmobile trail—open to bikes and hikers in the summer—extends for 20 miles.

-For those seeking more adventure, the multi-use trails along Hopkinton Lake access two more flood control structures east and west of the park and take bikers and walkers through mixed forest and field, all included in the Army Corps of Engineers Hopkinton-Everett Lakes Project.
-On the west side, the trail follows the Contoocook River before ending in Henniker and on the east side, the trail links to the Hopkinton-Everett multi-use trail system.
-These trails are not well-maintained, and may be impassable in sections.
-Motorized vehicles should be anticipated and hunters may be present outside of Elm Brook Park.
+For those seeking more adventure, multi-use trails along Hopkinton Lake access two additional flood control structures east and west of the park.
+These trails pass through mixed forest and fields and are part of the Army Corps of Engineers Hopkinton-Everett Lakes Project.
+On the west side, the trail follows the Contoocook River before ending in Henniker; on the east side, it links to the Hopkinton-Everett multi-use trail system.
+These trails are not well-maintained and may be impassable in sections.
+Motorized vehicles should be anticipated, and hunters may be present outside Elm Brook Park.

 Other Information